Nordecke

 The Nordecke (/nɔːrdˈɛkə/); is the independent supporters collective for the Columbus Crew.
-They are situated in the north stand of Lower.com Field.
+They are situated in the north stand of ScottsMiracle-Gro Field.

 History

-Supporter culture of the Crew was fragmented during the first decade of matches at Crew Stadium, prominent groups included La Turbina Amarilla, Crew Union, and the Hudson Street Hooligans.
+Supporter culture of the Crew was fragmented during the first decade of matches at Crew Stadium.
+Prominent groups included La Turbina Amarilla, Crew Union, and the Hudson Street Hooligans.
 In 2008, the Hunt Family built a stage into the North Stand of the stadium after the closing of Germain Amphitheater in Polaris.
 This consolidated the supporter's sections of the stadium into the Northeast Corner.
 As a result, the supporters clubs that were once fragmented across the section were moved into one - and the Nordecke was founded as a result.
 Nordecke (meaning north corner in German) is nod to Columbus' German culture coming from immigration to the region.
 While other supporter's clubs remain active in the city, the Nordecke has become the umbrella club for ultras supporting the Crew.